B2B Lead Generation Metrics: 3 Key Areas to Measure

 Move From Lead Generation to Lead Automation

 What I’ve described here—this process of tracking B2B lead generation metrics from the moment of search through the closing of sales—is rarely implemented fully.
 It’s hard to track multiple touchpoints throughout the customer journey, all while crafting the content required to attract and convert desirable searchers.
 But making sure you have the right framework in place to measure your results and refine your strategy will ensure the long-term success of your lead generation efforts.
 If you’d like help setting up that framework, feel free to contact us.
-We have over a decade of experience partnering with B2B companies in a number of competitive industries.
+With presences in the San Francisco Bay Area, Sacramento, and throughout the US, we have over a decade of experience partnering with B2B companies in a number of competitive industries, including real estate, B2B SaaS, and more.